The lowdown (in their own words...)

 Managing partner : Simon Holdsworth

-Who we are: A vibrant, expanding top 100 UK law firm with a diverse client base, offering excellent career prospects to ambitious trainees.
-We operate from offices in Bristol, Bath, Swindon, London and Southampton.
+Who we are: A vibrant, expanding top-100 UK law firm with a diverse client base, offering excellent career prospects to ambitious trainees.

 What we do: Thrings offers specialist advice in sectors such as aerospace and defence, agriculture, energy and waste, innovation and technology, and financial services from partner-led teams whose expertise matches that found in much larger City firms.

-What we are looking for: You’re bright and proactive, with a real commercial awareness.
-You’re enthusiastic, dedicated and able to think independently.
-You hold a minimum 2(1) degree, possess strong ‘A’ levels and relevant work or life experience.
+What we are looking for: You're bright and proactive, with real commercial awareness.
+You're enthusiastic, dedicated and able to think independently.
+You hold a minimum 2(2) degree, possess strong A levels and relevant work or life experience (at least one year paralegaling experience within a law firm).
 You grasp facts well and work out solutions quickly.
-You’re sitting here nodding your head, agreeing as you read this?
+You're sitting here nodding your head, agreeing as you read this?
 We want to hear from you.

 What you'll do:We operate a structured two-year training contract split into four six-month seats.
 You can expect to gain experience within at least three different practice areas, with a balance of contentious and non-contentious work types.

 Perks: There are regular office organised social events and the firm offers a competitive salary and benefits package including private medical, life assurance, 25 days' holiday and discounted shopping.

 Turnover in 2016: £30.1m (+9% from 2015) Profits per equity partner: £180,000 (+13%)

 Whats involved:Initial telephone interview followed by an assessment day, including interview, presentation and group activities.